The Invisible Woman (2013 film): Plot

-In 1857, eighteen-year-old English actress Ellen "Nelly" Ternan (Felicity Jones) is noticed by the forty-five-year-old Charles Dickens (Ralph Fiennes) while she is performing at London's Haymarket Theatre.
-Soon after, he casts her, along with her mother (Kristin Scott Thomas) and sister Maria (Perdita Weeks), in a performance of The Frozen Deep by Wilkie Collins at Dickens' Free Trade Hall in Manchester.
-At a party following the performance, the famous author and the actress share a brief moment alone.
+In 1857, forty-five-year-old Charles Dickens notices eighteen-year-old actress Ellen "Nelly" Ternan while she is performing at London's Haymarket Theatre.
+He later casts her, along with her mother and sister Maria, in a performance of Wilkie Collins's The Frozen Deep at Dickens's Free Trade Hall in Manchester.
+At a party following the performance, Dickens and Nelly share a moment alone.

-Sometime later, Nelly and her family attend one of Dickens' readings at the Harrow Speech Room in London.
-Afterwards, Dickens is delighted to see Nelly again.
-Soon after, Dickens takes the Ternan family to Doncaster Racecourse and begins to spend more time with them.
-Having become disillusioned with his wife, who does not share his energy and passion for literature and ideas, Dickens cherishes his time with the young actress who shares his interests and passions.
-Nelly, in turn, loves spending time with the famous novelist.
+Nelly and her family attend one of Dickens's readings at the Harrow Speech Room.
+Delighted to see Nelly again, Dickens takes the Ternans to Doncaster Racecourse.
+No longer having feelings for his wife Catherine, who is busy taking care of their ten children and does not share his passion for literature, Dickens falls for Nelly.
+Nelly, in turn, is fascinated by Dickens's fame and ideas.

-Early one morning, Dickens walks from Gads Hill Place, his country home, to East London to see Nelly perform in a play.
-Her mother invites him back to their cottage.
-Noticing the shared looks between Dickens and her daughter, Mrs. Ternan later cautions him that she cannot afford to put her daughter's reputation at risk.
-Dickens assures her that he has no intention of compromising her good name.
-After organising a reading and fundraiser to benefit London's "fallen women" and their children, Dickens invites the Ternan family to his town house, where Nelly examines with fascination the author's books, manuscripts, and writing instruments.
-When they are alone, they share details and secrets about their lives and upbringings, and they grow closer.
+One morning, Dickens slips out of Gads Hill Place, his country home, and walks to East London to see Nelly in a play.
+Her mother invites him to their cottage.
+Noticing the looks between them, Mrs. Ternan cautions him that she cannot afford to risk Nelly's reputation.
+Dickens responds that he has no intention of compromising Nelly's name.
+After organising a reading and fundraiser to benefit London's "fallen women" and their children, Dickens invites the Ternans to his town house.

-Later, Mrs. Ternan confides to her eldest daughter Fanny her feelings about the growing bond between Nelly and Dickens, how their relationship may offer Nelly the kind of stable future she would not find in the theatre, knowing that Nelly is not as talented as her sisters.
-Overhearing the conversation, Nelly is angered and confused by her mother's plans for her to become the mistress of a married man.
-Soon after, Dickens' wife Catherine (Joanna Scanlan) visits Nelly at her home to deliver a jeweled bracelet birthday gift from her husband, which had been delivered to her by mistake.
-Catherine is civil, but Nelly's conscience is disturbed.
+Mrs. Ternan thinks that this blossoming relationship may offer Nelly the financially stable future she would not find on stage, believing that Nelly is not as talented as her sisters.
+Overhearing her, Nelly is angered and confused by her mother's plans for her to become the mistress of a married man.
+Catherine mistakenly receives Dickens's gemstone bracelet for Nelly and is ordered by Dickens to bring it to Nelly.
+Catherine warns her of the pain of being with Dickens, while Nelly is disturbed by his cruelty.